Head of Department: Liam Urtone

 We currently offer two A Levels courses:

-- Government and Politics: four assessed units which cover global politics, British politics and conflict.
+- Government and Politics: Three assessed units which cover; political concepts and ideologies, the British political system and international relations.

 Other Important Information